bragov4ik/go-kys/README.md

 * Ability to choose multiple files explicitly to count total metrics for them
 * Possibility to pick a folder and have all matching files summarized in metrics score
 * Recursive mode of scanning a folder
-* Program can be installed using package managers

 ## Installation
 ```console